About

 Dr. Jeffrey Richards, Vice-Chair

 Dr. Jeffrey Richards is a professor and head of the Department of Zoology at the University of British Columbia (UBC).
 His research program aims to understand how organisms respond to environmental change, particularly the evolution of low oxygen tolerance in diverse organisms and the biochemical and physiological mechanisms that enable some organisms to maintain function under low oxygen conditions.
-Dr. Richards has published over 100 peer-reviewed research articles, books, and book chapters.
+Dr. Richards has published over 120 peer-reviewed research articles, books, and book chapters.

-Dr. Richards served as chair of the UBC animal care committee between 2017 and 2022 where he worked to provide effective ethical oversight of animal-based research, improved transparency around animal research, developed animal care committee policies, modernized pedagogical-merit review, and engaged with community stakeholders.
+Dr. Richards served as chair of the UBC animal care committee between 2017 and 2022 where he worked collaboratively to provide effective ethical oversight of animal-based research, improved transparency around animal research, developed animal care committee policies, modernized pedagogical-merit review, and engaged with community stakeholders.
 Dr. Richards was also the founding director of InSEAS, which is a state-of-the-art aquatic animal research facility at UBC.
 Dr. Richards has served in leadership roles in the broader scientific community through his involvement in national and international societies and as a member of the editorial board for numerous journals, including the Journal of Experimental Biology.

 Additional CCAC Involvement